commodityvectors/circus/docs/source/for-ops/circusweb.rst

 * There is a `render_template` function, which takes the named arguments you pass to it and pass them to the template renderer and return the resulting HTML.
-It also passes some additional variables, such as the session, the circus version and the client if defined.
+It also passes some additional variables, such as the session, the cvec_circus version and the client if defined.
 * If you want to run commands and doa redirection depending the result of it, you can use the `run_command` function, which takes a callable as a first argument, a message in case of success and a redirection url.